The Rohingya crisis at a glance

 - Aid groups say funding shortages are hampering humanitarian efforts in Bangladesh’s crowded refugee camps.
 In 2019, aid groups are asking for more than $920 million in donor funding

-- Bangladesh and Myanmar pledged to begin the repatriation of Rohingya refugees in 2018, but no official returns have begun
+- Bangladesh and Myanmar have pledged to begin the repatriation of Rohingya refugees, but no official returns have started

 The violent 2017 ouster of more than 700,000 Rohingya from Myanmar into Bangladesh captured the international spotlight, but the humanitarian crisis had been building for decades.